Peggy Judd

 Peggy Suzanne Judd is an American politician from Arizona.
 A member of the Republican Party, she was a member of the Arizona House of Representatives from January 2011 to January 2013 (from Arizona's 25th legislative district).
 She was elected to the Cochise County Board of Supervisors in November 2016.

+In 2022, she and another County Supervisor delayed certification of the election results over fears of election fraud.
+The next year they were indicted on felony charges of conspiracy and interference with an election officer.
+In October 2024 she entered into a deal in which she pled guilt to a misdemeanor, served probation and paid a $500 fine.

 Early life, education, and career

 Judd holds a bachelor's degree in anthropology from the University of Arizona, and an architectural drafting technician certificate from the Phoenix Institute of Technology.
 As of 2010-11, her occupation was variously reported as administrative assistant and as "architectural drafting and reception/manager" at Willcox Real Estate Co.

 Arizona House of Representatives

 She won election to the Arizona House of Representatives in 2010, from Arizona's 25th legislative district, and took office in 2011.
 Before being elected to the House, she was part of the Willcox Tea Party and a precinct committeewoman for the Cochise County Republican Party.
 She was recruited to run by Gail Griffin.
 Judd spent a single term in the House (in the 50th Legislature), and chose not to seek reelection in 2012.